sharadh1610/sharadh1610/README.md

 - 👋 Hi, I’m @sharadh
 - 👀 I’m interested in ...Networking & Hardware
 - 🌱 I’m currently learning ...
 Humans
 - 💞️ I’m looking to collaborate on ...
 Hardware & IoT
+- 💭 I'm Passinate about Tech
 - 📫 How to reach me ... sharadhkcc@gmail.com

 <!---